socialvibe/truex-ads-docs/bluescript-reference.md

 ##### (4) - `resetFocus`

-Re-initializes the focus handler and ensures a proper control is focused.
+Re-initializes the focus handler and ensures a default control is focused, which is usually the visually top most / left most button.
+This can be set programmatically in an "appear" event handler via the `focusElement` action.

 ###### Parameters